SeaFocus - scuba diving reviews, images and information

 However, what makes this such a must-do area for scuba divers is the access to other nearby islands like Balicasag, which is a designated marine sanctuary and Pamilican, a sunken island, which is a haven for sea snakes.
 All the reefs are in excellent condition, with nudibranchs, small fish and sea stars, schooling jacks, barracuda and huge fans.

-Alona, Panglao and Balicasag diving features
+Alona Beach and Balicasag dive photo gallery Scuba diving features

 Top dive site Balicasag Island